symfony/symfony-docs/cookbook/form/form_customization.rst

 In Twig a theme is a single template file and the fragments are the blocks defined in this file.

-In PHP a theme is a folder and the the fragments are individual template files in this folder.
+In PHP a theme is a folder and the fragments are individual template files in this folder.

 .. _cookbook-form-customization-sidebar: